cdeterman/gpuR/README.md

 sudo make install
 ```

-### Rstudio settings
-**If using an AMD card, ignore this secion.**
-If installing with Rstudio it won't recongize your `CUDA_HOME` by default.
-You must currently update your `${R_HOME}/etc/Renviron` to include the variable
-in order for Rstudio to find it.
-I am hoping to have the package set this
-by default for whichever GPU you are utilizing in the future.

 Once all these things are set you should be able to install the package
 and begin using your GPU :)